killerHELIX/CaptainsLog/UseCaseExample.md

 ### Template

 **Use Case Title**
-**Description: ** Brief sentence or two describing intend purpose and result of use case.
+**Description**: Brief sentence or two describing intend purpose and result of use case.

 **Basic Path**: